 STEP 5: You aren’t limited to a rainbow.
 We just happened to have all the scraps in our heap to do a rainbow.
 You can do any colours or patterns you like.

-STEP 6: When you feel your egg is finished, tie off the final scrap to a branch and admire your work.
-Now you can hang it outside for Easter if you like, and it will biodegrade.
+STEP 6: When you feel your art is finished, tie off the final scrap to a branch and admire your work.
+Now you can hang it outside if you like, and it will biodegrade.
 Birds will use the scraps to make nests and it makes a great art piece.
-Or you can hang it inside during the holidays or as your family’s newest prize art piece.
+Or you can hang it inside as your family’s newest prize art piece.